HappySuhag/MovieGridApp/README.md

     ```

 ## Screenshots
+Coming Soon........
-Add screenshots of the app’s interface showcasing movie search results, cast details, IMDb ratings, sentiment analysis, and recommendations.
+Will be add screenshots of the app’s interface showcasing movie search results, cast details, IMDb ratings, sentiment analysis, and recommendations.

 ## Technologies Used:
 - **Flutter**: A UI toolkit for building natively compiled mobile applications.